hanami/guides/content/v2.0/introduction/getting-started.md

 end
 ```

-If we run our spec again, our expectation for a successfull response is now satisfied, but there's a different failure:
+If we run our spec again, our expectation for a successful response is now satisfied, but there's a different failure:

 ```shell
 bundle exec rspec spec/requests/books/index_spec.rb